fredhamster/feisty_meow/database/configuration/xscreensaver/readme.txt

-how to fix your screensaver after ubuntu oneiric ocelot wipes everything out:
+how to fix your screensaver after ubuntu oneiric ocelot or later wipes xscreensaver out:

 this page has good info about most of what's needed: http://www.webupd8.org/2011/10/things-to-tweak-after-installing-ubuntu.html